 Improvements to Best Management Practices:

-By October 15, 2021, and prior to all subsequent QSEs, the Discharger shall cover all industrial materials that can be readily mobilized by contact with storm water runoff through the installation of additional minimum and/or advanced BMPs as outlined by the Industrial General Permit.
+By October 15, 2021, and prior to all subsequent QSEs, the Discharger shall, in compliance with the Industrial General Permit, cover all industrial materials that can be readily mobilized by contact with storm water runoff through the installation of additional minimum and/or advanced BMPs.
 These industrial materials include stockpiles of aggregate and asphalt material that are stored throughout the Facility.
 If the sampling results submitted to comply with the Industrial General Permit and/or this Order indicate that the Discharger is still exceeding the NAL for TSS and/or metals, then additional BMPs must be installed to comply with the Permit and/or this Order and the SWPPP must be updated accordingly to include this information in detail.

-BMP Evaluation and Installation Report: Within 60 days of the adoption of this Order, the Discharger shall submit a BMP Evaluation and Installation Report to the Regional Water Board.
-The BMP Evaluation and Installation Report shall demonstrate that all selected and installed minimum and advanced BMPs, including structural control measures, are sized appropriately to control the industrial pollutants present in the discharge, and maintained to ensure their effectiveness.
+BMP Evaluation and Installation Report: By October 15, 2021, the Discharger shall submit a BMP Evaluation and Installation Report to the Regional Water Board.
+The BMP Evaluation and Installation Report shall demonstrate that all selected and installed minimum and advanced BMPs, including structural control measures and/or treatment control BMPs, are sized appropriately to control the industrial pollutants present in the discharge, and maintained to ensure their effectiveness.
 The BMP Evaluation and Installation Report shall comply with Section X.H.6 of the Industrial General Permit and shall demonstrate that flows and/or volumes in excess of the design storm are properly addressed such that they do not result in the discharge of polluted storm water and/or threaten to cause adverse impacts to beneficial uses.
 The BMP Evaluation and Installation Report shall include all calculations, maps, installation details, inspection and maintenance plans, and records relied upon to demonstrate that the BMPs are in compliance with the Permit’s requirements.
 The BMP Evaluation and Installation Report must be certified by a licensed professional engineer.
 Specifically, the BMP Evaluation and Installation Report must:

-Identify any necessary improvements to adequately divert, infiltrate, reuse, contain, retain, or reduce the volume of storm water runoff from the Facility and a proposed schedule of implementation such that future discharges during QSEs will not result in the discharge of storm water in violation of the Permit; and,
+Identify any necessary improvements to adequately divert, infiltrate, treat, reuse, contain, retain, or reduce the volume of storm water runoff from the Facility and a proposed schedule of implementation such that future discharges during QSEs will not result in the discharge of storm water in violation of the Permit; and,

 Describe the engineering methods and assumptions used and provide all calculations to comply with Provision 3.a including, the following:

-Design, capacity and calculated and/or estimated efficiency of all advanced BMPs including the settling pond, settling tanks and bioswale, including an explanation of the storm event size such structures are designed to treat.
+Design, capacity and calculated and/or estimated efficiency of all existing advanced BMPs including the settling pond, settling tanks and bioswale, including an explanation of the storm event size such structures are designed to treat.

+Design, capacity and calculated and/or estimated efficiency of all proposed advanced BMPs including any changes or modifications to existing advanced BMPs and any new advanced BMPs, such as any treatment system, including an explanation of the storm event size such structured are designed to treat.

 Rainfall data used for calculations.